Author: Rebecca Renninger

 Word Count: 1000

 Can your mind be outside of your body?
-Normally, we are tempted to think that the mind—including our thoughts, beliefs, memories, experiences, attitudes, etc.—is internal to our bodies.
-Currently, a number of philosophers challenge this commonsensical view.
+Typically we think that the mind—including our thoughts, beliefs, memories, experiences, attitudes, etc.—is internal to our bodies.
+A number of philosophers challenge this commonsense view.
 The view of the mind that these philosophers propose is knows as an extended view, where the mind actually extends out into the world—being comprised not merely of neurons and synapses, but also of objects external to the body.
 This may initially seem like a radical (or highly improbably) thesis, but views based on it have compelling reasons in their favor.

 First, let’s consider a typical case of belief embedded in someone’s normal, biological memory.
 Imagine Inga.
 One day, Inga hears that there is an exhibition at the Museum of Modern Art.
 She decides to go see it.
 After thinking for a moment, she recalls that the museum is on 53rd Street.
 So she walks to 53rd Street and gets to the museum.
 Clearly, Inga believes that the museum is on 53rd Street.
 She had this belief even before she thought for a moment and consulted her memory.
 She was not previously conscious of this belief, but we aren’t presently conscious and thinking of many (if not most) of our beliefs at any given time.
 Like many beliefs, Inga’s belief that the museum is on 53rd Street is simply sitting in her memory, waiting for her to access it.
 (Did you believe that dogs are mammals before reading this very parenthetical note?
 Surely you did, even though it was only during and after the reading that you became conscious of your held belief!)